biophysics-ul/DC-tools/README.md

 Machine learning is based on PyTorch and can utilize a GPU.
 To use GPU acceleration, make sure CUDA is installed and properly configured.

 ### 3. Useful scripts
-Some useful scripts and examples are in the `Scripts` folder:
+Some useful scripts and examples are in the folder `scripts`:
 - `rtdc_ImageViewer`: Script for previewing images in RTDC files
 - `zip_ImageViewer`: Script for previewing images in ZIP files
 - `ml_tools_example_script`: Script with a complete ML workflow example (model training & image classification)